Magna International Facility Emissions Challenge

 This Challenge offered innovators a unique opportunity to collaborate with Magna International, a leading global automotive components manufacturer.
 Successful finalists had the chance to pitch their solutions directly to the Magna team, gaining valuable exposure and insights.

-The winning applicant will have the opportunity to pilot their technologies within Magna’s facilities, and successful pilots may lead to scaling solutions and connections across Magna’s global network.
+The winning applicant had the opportunity to pilot their technologies within Magna’s facilities.
+Successful pilots may lead to scaling solutions and connections across Magna’s global network.

 This Challenge provided a pathway to build long-term relationships with an industry leader and to contribute meaningfully to advancing sustainability in manufacturing.